One of the most effective ways to improve the rate of fat loss and muscle gain, whichever your goal may be, is to use protein powder.

 - Flavor : Note that “many” means that there are several flavors, you can definitely find one you’ll like

-- Protein Per Serving : How much protein in a scoop of powder
+- Protein Per Serving : How many grams are in a scoop of powder

 - Net Carbs : Some lower quality products stuff a lot of sugar in to make it taste better.
 This column has the total carbs minus the dietary fiber